-The Bible records that “a certain centurion’s servant…was sick, and ready to die” (Luke 7:2).
+The Bible records an incident regarding the faith of a centurion. “a certain centurion’s servant…was sick, and ready to die” (Luke 7:2).
 When the centurion heard of Jesus he sent to Him the elders of the Jews, requesting that He would come and heal his servant (Luke 7:3-5).
 This centurion had manifested respect for the service of God and had shown kindness to the Jews as His worshipers.

 Jesus responded to the request of the centurion and went to heal his servant.
 But when he was close to the house, the centurion sent friends to Jesus saying, “Lord, do not trouble Yourself, for I am not worthy that You should enter under my roof.
 Therefore I did not even think myself worthy to come to You.
 But say the word, and my servant will be healed” (Luke 7:6, 7).